flavienbwk/book-devops/eng/README.md

 Let's delve deeper into what each of these data types can tell us:

 - _logs_: Immutable and timestamped records describing specific events over time.
 For instance, "_[MySoftware] jdupont accessed the URL /users/login at 18h55m14s_".
-The code generating a log entry is usually manually added by a developer within the software.
+The code generating a log entry is usually manually added by a developer within the software ;
-- _metrics_: Numerical representations of phenomena measured over time, such as the number of requests, response times, or resource usage (RAM, CPU, disk, network).
+- _metrics_: Numerical representations of phenomena measured over time, such as the number of requests, response times, or resource usage (RAM, CPU, disk, network) ;
 - _traces_: A kind of _log_ that follows the path of an operation (e.g., a request).
 A trace is a set of _logs_ with additional information to trace an operation across the various services it traverses.
 Each stage and sub-operation traversed is termed a span (_span_).
 Logs for a trace are typically generated automatically.

 Let's focus on traces to better grasp their implications.
 Consider an application (a client) sending a request to a REST API (a server).
 A trace consists of _spans_ and metrics, associated with a unique identifier.
 This ID differentiates the path of our request as it moves through all the services it touches.
 Figure <spanc/>\ref{fig:2023_trace_basic_example} illustrates an example.